mrlt8/docker-wyze-bridge/README.md

 | V3     | 4.36.2.5 (June 14, 2021)   | ✅ 4.36.2.5      |
 | PAN    | 4.10.6.241 (March 9, 2021) | ❌ 4.10.7.798    |

+## Changes in v0.5.11

+- Fix bug in 2FA when submitting verification resulted in "400" Error

 ## Changes in v0.5.10

 - Check for DTLS status instead of firmware version for compatibility